 - stranger to whom she was married

-- after great opposition from every
+- after great opposition bashful every

 - member of her family.
 She was